geoai-lab/PyGRF/README.md

 ### Installation

-We have published the code for PyGRF as a Python package in [PyPI](https://pypi.org/project/PyGRF/).
+We have published PyGRF as a Python package in [PyPI](https://pypi.org/project/PyGRF/).
 You can directly install it with the command "pip install PyGRF".
 <br />
 <br />

-### Example:
+### Example

 Below shows an example on how to fit a PyGRF model and use it to make predictions.